b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 In there, you will find a line that starts with `packagesWithNativeBuildInputs = {` and another that starts with `packagesWithBuildInputs = {` which define a long list of packages.
-The differences between `NativeBuildInputs` and `BuildInputs` is that dependencies that are needed for compilation get listed into `NativeBuildInputs` (so things like compilers, packages such as `pkg-config`) and dependencies that are needed at run-time (dynamic libraries) get listed under `BuildInputs`.
+The difference between `NativeBuildInputs` and `BuildInputs` is that dependencies that are needed for compilation get listed into `NativeBuildInputs` (so things like compilers and packages such as `pkg-config`) and dependencies that are needed at run-time (dynamic libraries) get listed under `BuildInputs`.
 For R, actually, you could put everything under `NativeBuildInputs` and it would still work, but we try to pay attention to this